Bicolored Pennant Ant

 Impacts

-- A minor agricultural pest at times.
+- Bicolored Pennant Ants can be a minor agricultural pest at times.
 Williams et al. (1931) wrote that “it is often found attending aphis and mealybugs on sugar cane”.
-On the whole, this species has few recognized impacts: “Although this species is widely distributed and quite well known it has no particular economic importance” (Bolton 1977).
+On the whole, however, this species has few recognized impacts: “Although this species is widely distributed and quite well known it has no particular economic importance” (Bolton 1977).

 - Otherwise, not a lot is known about the impacts of this species.
 Smith (1965) wrote “Very little information has been published on the biology of this species”, and not a lot has changed since then.